ravikumarmn/MFIF/README.md

 ## Contributing

-This is a Phase 1 implementation.
+This is an implementation.
 Future contributions should focus on:
 - Adding advanced attention mechanisms
 - Implementing GAN-based training
 - Improving evaluation metrics